oliviergimenez/fitODEswithOpenBUGS/README.md

     parameters <- c('alpha','beta','zeta', 'Sinit')

 At last, let us run OpenBUGS!
-I have Mac, which makes it tricky to use OpenBUGS (see [here](https://oliviergimenez.github.io/post/run_openbugs_on_mac/) and [there](https://oliviergimenez.github.io/post/run_openbugs_parallel/) to
+I am working on a Mac, which can make it tricky to use OpenBUGS (see [here](https://oliviergimenez.github.io/post/run_openbugs_on_mac/) and [there](https://oliviergimenez.github.io/post/run_openbugs_parallel/) to